Applying to master’s programmes

-Read the application instructions, the admissions criteria of the study option, and the list of required application documents carefully.
+- Read the application instructions, the general admissions criteria, the evaluation criteria of the study option and the required documents carefully.

-Prepare the application documents in advance and check which documents can be uploaded to the application form and which documents are required as certified paper copies.
-We recommend to obtain the certified copies and official translations (if required) in good time and to submit the required documents as early as possible.
+- Prepare your application documents carefully in advance.
+Obtain the official translations (if required) in good time.
 For document instructions, see the Application and the required application documents section below.

-For information on the language tests, see the Language requirements section below.
-If you are required to submit a language test, book a language test well in advance so that your test scores will arrive at the university on time.
+- If you are required to submit a language test score, book and take a language test well in advance so that your official test scores will arrive at the university on time.

-If you apply to a School of Business study option and are required to take a GMAT/GRE test, book a test date in good time to make sure your results arrive before the deadline.
+- If you apply to a School of Business study option and are required to take a GMAT/GRE test, book a test date and take the test in good time to make sure your official results arrive before the deadline.